Leoat12/toread-cli/README.md

 !Ex. `to-read <action>`

-Here the list of action you can run (for now):
+Here is the list of actions you can run (for now):

 - `saveArticle <url>` or `sa <url>` To save article.
   - `--tags <your tags>` or `-t <your tags>` To add tags to your article, each tag separated by comma.